 Facebook advertising is considered to be one of the most effective & affordable advertising mediums available today.

-Yet most of the advertisers don’t get expected returns on their investment.
+Yet most advertisers don’t get the expected returns on their investment.
 What could be the reason?

 Is that because those advertisers don’t know how to do Facebook advertising effectively?

 Or is it due to the lack of optimum adjustments in their Facebook advertising campaigns?

 Well, it could be both or either of these reasons.

 In this blog post, I will be sharing 10 useful tips which you can follow and implement on your Facebook advertising campaigns to get the most out of them.